-Stress is experienced by everyone; it is a mechanism established by the body to handle and adapt to difficult situations.
-While little amounts of stress can be helpful, too much negative stress can cause long-term psychological damage in children.
-Therefore, stress relief for kids is of the utmost importance.
-This article will help you understand the sources of stress in children, its effects and methods you can employ to help your child cope with stress.
+Everyone experiences stress; it is a mechanism established by the body to handle and adapt to challenging situations.
+While little amounts of stress can be helpful, too much negative pressure can cause long-term psychological damage in children.
+Therefore, stress relief for kids is of utmost importance.
+This article will help you understand the sources of stress in children, its effects, and methods you can employ to help your child cope with stress.

 What is Stress in Children?

 Children suffer from stress even more than adults do, as they are exposed to new and confusing environments constantly.
-Their sense of self-worth is intimately tied to the expectations posed by the adults around them, such as parents and teachers, but can also be influenced by their peers.
+Their sense of self-worth is intimately tied to the expectations posed by the adults around them, such as parents and teachers, but their peers can also influence it.
 If your child’s esteem takes a hit, they will find it challenging to cope with the situation.

 How Common is Stress in Early Childhood?

-Studies are emerging showing that stress levels in children have been increasing over the past several decades.
-This is mainly due to the vast amount of accomplishments expected from them to successfully compete with other kids.
-Being unsuccessful has become a taboo, generating a deep-set feeling of inadequacy in Indian kids, so much so that our teens and youths have one of the highest suicide rates in the world.
+Recent studies show that stress levels in children have been increasing over the past decades.
+This is mainly due to the vast amount of accomplishments they are expected to achieve and the pressure to compete with other kids successfully.
+Being unsuccessful has become a taboo, generating a deep-set feeling of inadequacy in Indian kids, so much so that our teens and youth have one of the highest suicide rates in the world.

 Types of Stress in Early Childhood